Solved: Could Mortgage Pre-Approval Hurt Your Credit Score?

 How much difference does a hard inquiry make to your credit score?
 According to myFICO, the answer is generally less than five points.

 The exact effect will differ according to the circumstances.
+Maintaining a good credit score can help you become eligible for special mortgage programs or financial assistance.
 If you have a short credit history or not many accounts, each new inquiry will affect your score more than if you have a long credit history and many accounts.
 Multiple hard inquiries — for example, if you apply for pre-approval over a long period of time with multiple financiers — could affect your score by more points.
-Check out our tips on how to get your credit ready for a mortgage.

-How Long Does It Last?
+How Long Does the Effect Last?

 The effect of a hard credit pull is temporary.
 According to myFICO, the inquiry is no longer factored into your FICO scores after one year and it will drop off your credit report entirely after two years.